There are many important factors to consider as a first time property investor to help…

-It is a good idea to keep a regularly updated file containing the names of qualified, reliable and competitively priced tradespeople who provide maintenance services with corresponding quotes on hand to provide to tenants if requested.
+It is a good idea to regularly update contractors’ details on Property Management software with the names of qualified, reliable and competitively priced tradespeople who provide maintenance services with corresponding quotes on hand to provide to tenants if requested.

 Giving tenants access to the names of these tradespeople to action maintenance that is not covered by the tenancy agreement will increase the chances of the required work being completed according to the property manager’s expectations.

 As tenants are also entitled to arrange repairs themselves if the circumstances are classified as ‘urgent’ and pass on these costs to the landlord, property managers who provide tenants with details of their approved tradespeople can help to ensure landlord expenses will not be excessive.

 Insurance issued by AAI Limited ABN 48 005 297 807 AFSL 230859 trading as Terri Scheer.
 Read the Product Disclosure Statement before buying this insurance and consider whether it is right for you.
 Contact Terri Scheer on 1800 804 016 or visit our website at www.terrischeer.com.au for a copy.
 The Target Market Determination is also available.